VR51/host-flash/README.md

 - Better hosts file management
 - Much improved performance
 - Much faster processing time
+- More host list repositories to choose from (17 built in, 3 Host Flash community lists and 3 user customizable lists)
 - Returned to text mode only terminal GUI.
 Dialog, whiptale and other terminal GUIs were overkill for this app
 - New menu system (will be improved once core app is finalised)
 - Custom settings are now stored in $HOME/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc)